 The state is also home to the biggest natural hot springs pool in the US.
 You’ll find it opposite Hotel Colorado, one of the favourite haunts of US President Theodore Roosevelt.

-Do you know any interesting facts about Colorado that we’ve not mentioned?
-Let us know in the comments section below!
+Do you know any interesting facts about Colorado?
+Share them in the comments below!